top of page

 -

 As a parent, what is expected of me?Without parents we wouldn't have a team.
 You are the ones who transport the riders, purchase the equipment, check emails, and all sorts of things that help our team support our riders!
 So thank you!
 Our team needs help from all parents to help create a safe and fun experience for all of our riders.
 Please read all messages from the team and ask questions.
 Questions help the team figure out what is best to communicate to families.
-It is expected that you will volunteer in some capacity.
-This could be doing any of the following: becoming a Level 1 Coach (super easy, super rewarding - more info below), taking on a coordinator role (raffle coordinator, transportation coordinator, food coordinator, etc...), signing up for jobs at race weekends (PitZone setup/tear down, FeedZone, food and hydration organization, etc...), or volunteering to help out at other events such as potlucks.
-Everyone you see at practice, races, and events is volunteering their time, we all need to chip in to help our riders have a great experience.
 Ensure your rider is abiding by the NICA code of conduct at all times.
 When you register with NICA you will be asked to read and agree to the rider code of conduct.
 Members of our team represent the team and NICA wherever they are and it is expected that they will be safe, responsible, and respectable at practices, races, events, and in the community.

 -

-What are race weekends like?Race weekends are awesome!
-Before each race a race weekend itinerary will be shared with you with details for that race.
-Race weekends have events on Saturday and Sunday.
-All races occur on Sunday with middle school boys starting the day at 8am and high schoolers finishing in the afternoon.
+What are festival weekends like?Festival (race) weekends are awesome!
+Before each race a festival weekend itinerary will be shared with you with details for that race.
+Festival weekends have events on Saturday and Sunday.
 You can expect lots of cheering, noise makers of all kinds, thousands of people running all over, and generally a ton of fun!
-Races for middle schoolers are one lap (there is a new race for high level middle school riders that will be 2 laps), and high schoolers have 2 or more laps based on their level.
-There are also award ceremonies after all of the racing on Sunday.
-Generally the day wraps up around 3pm.
 On Saturdays there are all kinds of fun things going on that you and your rider may want to be a part of.
 The team can pre-ride the course on Saturday.
-We usually ride the course around 2pm and can take multiple laps until 5pm.
-There are also GRiT rides and events (GRiT = Girls Riding Together).
+There are GRiT rides and events (GRiT = Girls Riding Together).
 There are adventure courses set up for riders.
 You can also expect some food venders around.
 You can also camp at the race on race weekends.
 Our team usually has a group that camps at every race.
 Camping at the races is super fun and super convenient since everything is a bike ride away from our camping area.
 In the evening we usually have a bunch of fire pits going (where allowed) and we hang out, roast marshmallows, and have fun.
 Racing is NOT required, but we highly encourage every rider to give it a try.
 Even if a rider chooses not to race, they can still participate in all of the other race weekend activities!

 -